From real affine geometry to complex geometry: Introduction.

 Conversely, if $\varphi: N_\RR\to \RR\cup\{\infty\}$ is a strictly convex piecewise linear function on a fan $\Sigma$ on $N_\RR$ with convex support, then its \emph{Newton polyhedron}

 is an integral polyhedron.
 It is unbounded if and only if $\Sigma$ is not complete.
 An alternative description is

 for $C_\varphi$ the convex hull of $\Gamma_\varphi$.

-These two constructions set up a one-to-one correspondence between integral, strictly convex piecewise linear functions on fans with convex support on one side and integral polyhedra on the other side.
+These two constructions set up a one-to-one correspondence between integral, strictly convex piecewise linear functions on fans in $N_\RR$ with convex support on one side and integral polyhedra in $M_\RR$ on the other side.

 We are now ready to explain the first method of constructing an integral tropical manifold out of a toric degeneration of CY-pairs.

 \begin{example} (\emph{The fan picture.} \cite{logmirror},~\S4.1) If $(\pi:\X\to T,\D)$ is a toric degeneration of CY-pairs we can define an integral tropical manifold as follows.
 For simplicity we assume that the irreducible components of $X=\pi^{-1}(O)$ do not self-intersect, that is, are normal.
 Let $\Strata(X)$ be the finite category consisting of toric strata of $X$, with inclusions defining the morphisms.
 For $S\in \Strata(X)$ let $\eta_S\in\X$ be the generic point and let $Y_1,\ldots, Y_r$ be the irreducible components of $X\cup \D$ containing $S$.
 Choose the order in such a way that $Y_i\subseteq X$ iff $i\le s$.
 Define the monoid